cubiq/ComfyUI_IPAdapter_plus/README.md

 I'm talking especially to companies here, **if you are making a profit out of Open Source code the only way to keep getting updates, bug fixes and documentation is by giving something back to those projects.**

-Please contact me if you are interested in a sponsorship at _matt3o@gmail_ or consider a contribution via [PayPal](https://paypal.me/matt3o) (Matteo "matt3o" Spinelli, Firenze, IT).
-For "donations" of $50+, add a comment if you'd like to be mentioned in this readme file.
+Please contact me if you are interested in a sponsorship at _matt3o@gmail_ or consider a [Github Sponsorship](https://github.com/sponsors/cubiq) or [PayPal](https://paypal.me/matt3o) (Matteo "matt3o" Spinelli).
+For *sponsorships* of $50+, let me know if you'd like to be mentioned in this readme file.

 # Current sponsors